ksahlin/strobealign/CONTRIBUTING.md

 ## Detailed SAM output (`--details`)

-When `--details` is provided, the following additional SAM tags are output for mapped reads.
+When `--details` or `-d` is provided, the following additional SAM tags are output for mapped reads.

-`na`: Number of NAMs found
+`na`: Number of NAMs (seeds) found
-`re`: If 1, NAM rescue was needed
+`nr`: Whether NAM rescue was needed (1 if yes, 0 if not) `mr`: Number of times mate rescue was attempted (local alignment of a mate to the expected region given its mate)
-`mr`: If 1, alignment was found through mate rescue (local alignment for a mate to the expected region)
+`al`: Number of sites for which a full alignment was computed